fluencelabs/nox-distro/README.md

 docker-compose up -d
 ```

-That will run 2 containers: local Fluence node and Network Dashboard connected
+That will run 2 containers: local rust-peer and Network Dashboard connected
 to it.

 ## How to open dashboard